 - I succumbed to emotions and inertia instead of being rational.
 My stubborn streak led me to want to emerge victorious, eventually proving myself right for hanging on.
 My lazy side rationalized that what goes down will probably come back up again.
 (That's often true, but at what cost, and did I really want to wait many years to regain what I lost?)

 - I actually sold a few good companies too soon.
 I bought Capital One Financial back in mid-1997, for example, but sold soon after.
 If I'd held for 10 years, I'd have nearly tripled my investment.
 I sold Oracle too soon, as well.
-It's been a six-bagger over the past decade, despite much volatility.
+It's been a five-bagger over the past decade, despite much volatility.
 Sigh.

 That's just some of my wrong-headed thinking.